-Now, forty years on, the Imperial War Museum has at last given author Max Arthur and his team of researchers unlimited access to the complete WWI tapes.
+Forty years on, the Imperial War Museum gave author Max Arthur and his team of researchers unlimited access to the complete WWI tapes.
 These are the forgotten voices of an entire generation of survivors of the Great War.
-The resulting book is an important and compelling history of WWI in the words of those who experienced it.
+The resulting audiobook is an important and compelling history of WWI, in the words of those who experienced it.